harigustave/farm2global/README.md

 11. To login as a farmer, Click on **Account Login** and enter the correct **Phone number** and **Password**
 12. Once on farmers dashboard, we recommend to update your profile picture as it will be used while showing   your farming information globally.
    **N.B:** We recomend using jpg picture of size 360x450.
 If you dont have the picture(s) with mentioned specifications, use the picture in this current directory **farm2global/img/farmers images**.
 We have prepared pictures with required specifications for you to test.
-13. After Updating the profile, you can navigate othe tabs such as View Crops, Add Crops.
+13. After Updating the profile, you can navigate other tabs such as View Crops, Add Crops.
 14. Intitially, View Crops will show you empty crops as you did not create/add crop to the Database
 15. To add one, from the menu Click **Add Crop** and for testing purpose put "coffee" as crop name and fill other remaining fields.
 Currently we have coffee as functional crop name, pages for others crops are still being developed.
 The reason why we request you to use coffee only for testing purpose.
 16. After submiting the new crop, Open another new tab in the same browser and enter **localhost:2000/** and hit enter, and on the slideshow of **coffee crop** click on **Explore** button, you can see the crops that you have registered appearing.
 Thus your global visibility.